chromaui/chromatic-docs/composition.md

 Chromatic publishes your Storybook to a secure CDN.
 That means you can combine published Storybooks with your local Storybook using [Composition](https://storybook.js.org/docs/react/workflows/storybook-composition).

+<div class="aside">Chromatic does not snapshot external composed Storybooks for UI Tests or UI Review.</div>

 ## Compose published Storybooks

 Chromatic generates a [permalink](permalinks) for published Storybooks to use with Composition that includes: